Gubbsy/ShaderTester/README.md

 * Thrown when there is an issue loading .obj file.

 ## Evaluations and Considerations
-Although the solution provided is successful in reading in the provided models.
+Although the solution provided is successful in reading and swapping of models and shaders.
 There are some clear improvements that could be made to the code base to increase efficiency, speed and extendibility.
 They are as follows:
-* Implement Reader class inheritance from a class that defines share functionality required across all readers.
+* Give more accurate control over the light position manipulation, the current system is restrictive.
-* Implement a Utility class that can be instantiated to perform common tasks such as string and file manipulations/checks.
+* Abstract user input and controls into a class to reduce the clutter of he *Main* application entry point.
-* Implement more data reference passing, reducing the number of variable instantiation and memory footprint.
+* Ensure that manual garbage collection and clean-ups are run when objects are finished with.